IBM/ibm-spectrum-scale-csi/tools/volume_migration_scripts/README_migration_cnsa_primary_removal.md

-# PV Migration Script – CSI → CNSA
+# PV Migration Script – CNSA (Primary → Actual Fileset Mount)

-This script helps migrate existing Kubernetes **PersistentVolumes (PVs)** created under the **standalone CSI driver** to the **CNSA-compatible CSI driver** format.
+This script helps migrate existing Kubernetes **PersistentVolumes (PVs)** in a **CNSA environment** that were originally created when the **primary fileset option** was enabled.
-It ensures that workloads continue to access their data seamlessly after migration.
+It updates PVs to use the **actual fileset mount path** on CNSA worker nodes after the primary has been removed, ensuring workloads continue to access their data seamlessly.

 ## Key Features